AlexandreDecan/portion/README.md

  - Closed or open, finite or infinite intervals.
  - Union of intervals out of the box.
  - Automatic simplification of (union of) intervals.
- - Support intersection, union, complement, difference and containment.
+ - Support comparison, intersection, union, complement, difference and containment.

 ## Installation